Research Interests

 I am a doctoral candidate in the Department of Education (Applied Linguistics) program at Concordia University, located on unceded Kanien’kehá:ka territory in Tiohtià:ke (Montréal), where I am training to become an applied critical sociophonologist.

-I am interested in the sound of voices, specifically the act of listening: Are learners ‘hearing’ the whole picture of a language?
+I am interested in the sound of voices, specifically how the act of listening can open us to multiple perspectives: Are learners ‘hearing’ the whole picture of a language?
 Or is the classroom privileging certain voices over others?
 What is the cumulative effect on learners' perceptions of the target language?

-As an instructor of two colonial languages, I am committed to creating strategically inclusive pedagogies, ones that specifically invite learners to reflect on what it means to engage with learning English or French in “Canada”--a settler colonial state established by two European nations.
-This curriculum provides historical content allowing learners to evaluate both French and English Canada's relationships with Indigenous and migrant peoples.
-It is hoped that language learners make informed decisions about how invested in the target language they wish to be.
+As an instructor of two colonial languages, I create inclusive linguistic pedagogies that are multi-modal and plurilingual, inviting learners to reflect on what it means to engage with learning English or French in “Canada”--a settler colonial state established by two European nations.
+This land-sensitizing curriculum enables learners to externalize English/French Canada's relationships with Indigenous and migrant peoples.
+It is hoped that through Landguaging, learners make informed decisions about how invested in the target language they wish to be.

 Finally, my research is shaped by my experiences as a woman raising a future generation, while tending to the two generations before me.
 It is also informed by my particular identity, which was largely engineered by the colonizing actions of British imperialists on the lands of Abya Yala (South America/West Indies).
 The work is, therefore, personal to me.

-My PhD is supervised by Walcir Cardoso with Laura Collins and Norman Segalowitz as committee members.
+My PhD is supervised by Walcir Cardoso with Diane Querrien and Mela Sarkar as committee members.

 My research is funded by a doctoral scholarship from the Fonds de Recherche du Québec - Société et Culture.